UPDATED AUGUST 2022:

-Now through 2022, you can continue to get your commercial or residential solar ITC at 26%, even if you finance your system.
+Now through 2022, you can continue to get your commercial or residential solar income tax credit (ITC) at 26%, even if you finance your system.
 For example, if you get a $40,000 system, you will get a tax rebate of $10,400.
 The credit is expected to drop down to 22% in 2023, so if you haven’t thought about installing your panels, now is the time!

 Here’s How to Get Started

 Want to learn more about how this tax credit works and how to file?
 We’ve got all your solar ITC info right here!
 The BEST Part: There’s no cap on the value you can deduct!
 No matter how complicated or time-consuming the install, you will get a 26% credit if you install through 2022.
-Contact us today to start saving electricity and the environment.
+Get a free solar quote from us today to start saving electricity and the environment.

 The History of the Solar ITC